mootools/mootools-more/Docs/Class/Class.Binds.md

 		},

 		show: function(){
-			// this now always refers to the class instance context }
+			// this now always refers to the class instance
+		}

 	});